We all want to increase productivity and achieve more in less time.

 We need help getting information out of our heads and into mental or remote buckets that we can focus on when needed.

-- Build up a list of places where you can store the information and create categories for each thing
+- Build up a list of places where you can store the information and create categories for each idea

 - If someone has recommended a restaurant I’ll place it in my restaurant list and bookmark the website for future viewing.